cfpb/design-system/docs/pages/banners.md

 description: Banners appear at the top of the page and span the full width.
 They can communicate high-priority information about the state or status of page content or identify that a website is official and secure.
-use_cases: Use the banner notification to communicate important information about the state or status of page content.
-Use the banner notification to highlight high-priority system or product level information that is not related to a specific task.
+use_cases: Use the banner to communicate important information that is not related to a specific task.
 Use the inline notification instead when calling out specific page content or when alerting users as to information that is relevant to the immediate task.